wakeuplabs-io/opraas/docs/research.md

 ### Dapp

-The marketplace will take place as another page in the Cloud Raas website described above.
+The marketplace will take place as another page in the Ruaas website described above.
 The main functionality will be to facilitate the interaction with the contract:

 - Vendors create offerings.
 - Clients accept offers and submit data required.